moremeyou/Obsidian-Tag-Buddy/README.md

 There’s lots to do and I’d like this plugin to grow with Obsidian and the community.
 Your support will ensure on-going development and maintenance.

 <a href="https://www.buymeacoffee.com/moremeyou" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>
+## 📦 Install now
+While waiting on the official Obsidian plugin store you can install via the Obsidian [BRAT Plugin](obsidian://show-plugin?id=obsidian42-brat)
+1. Download the BRAT plugin from the Obsidian plugin store
+2. Enable the BRAT plugin in settings.
+3. Add this git url https://github.com/moremeyou/Obsidian-Tag-Buddy in BRAT settings
+4. And specify the latest release (0.6.2 as of this writing).

 ## ⚙️ Settings
 - Override native tag search.
 Toggle off to use **CMD/CTRL+CLICK** to remove tag, restoring native  tag search on click.